smartprocure/prom-utils/README.md

 ### throughputLimiter

-Limits throughput by sleeping until the rate (units/period) is less than or equal to the maximum limit.
+Limits throughput by sleeping until the rate (units/period) is less than the maximum limit.
 Units and period are intentionally abstract since they could represent requests/min, bytes/sec, etc.

 #### Parameters